joacir/make-pdf/README.md

 * *fill* - A background color of a node (Use the RGB standard).

+* *alternateFill* - Alternate background color thru the lines using white and the color setted by alternateFill (Use the RGB standard).

 * *fontFamily* - The font family of a document or a node like Arial, Times, Courier, Symbol and ZapfDingbats.
 (Default Arial)

 * *fontStyle* - The font style of a document or a node.
 (B - bold, I - italic, N - normal, U - underscored)

 * *fontSizePt* - The font size of a document or a node.
 (Use points)

+* *textColor* - The text color of a document or a node.
+Use RGB string separating with commas.
+(Ex.: '100,150,200')

 * *titleFontFamily* - The font family of a node title like Arial, Times, Courier, Symbol and ZapfDingbats.
 (Default Arial)